masteredward/xavier-system/README.md

 ### update-eksctl.sh

 This is a simple script that downloads the most recent version of the `eksctl` tool into the `/root/bin/` directory.
-Like the `get-kubectl.sh` script, it detects the system archtecture and download the proper binary.
+Like the `get-kubectl.sh` script, it detects the system architecture and download the proper binary.
 No arguments needed.

 ## Contributions and Issues